tpremoli/ADMIRE-DL/design.md

 This will output preprocessed MRI images and objects, ready to be trained on.
 Each scan will be treated as a different datapoint, even if a subject has multiple scans attributed to them.

 This runs the full suite of prep scripts, however this can be very time consuming (Particularly with the full 3D MRI registration).
 The behavior of the program can be tweaked using the settings file.
-More information can be found in [Settings](#Settings)
+More information on the settings file can be found in [Settings](#Settings).

 ### `train`: Training models